 Photos of the Maggie with Disney’s figures exist both „clean“ and featuring chalk writings by ground staff.
 Their “graffiti” shrouded the fuselage, the tailplane, both wings (top and bottom) and eventually the propeller.
 Sadly not all notices have been documented.
 The date noted on the aircraft (10.
 IV.
 41) reveals when this happened- thus yet in Penrhos.
 Once united the „threetwelve” has operated in Jurby on the Isle of Man since April 20.
 On May 29th 1941 its personnel air-moved to the combat base at Kenley and all Hurricanes and the Magister were left in Jurby where they were taken over by the 302nd (Polish) squadron.
 While with the 302nd the aircraft fatally crashed during emergency landing on July 8th Hall Caine near Ramsey and was written off. (historic text and photos: Zdeněk Hurt, Gustavo Marón, Peter Amos, Richard Santus)

 Kevin Crumplin's Corona times at Henstridge.
 Photographed while working on N3827 from 2 meter distance by perfectly heatlhy Annabelle Burroughes wearing her nuclear attack protection suit.
 The good news is that 95% of the original wooden structure can be preserved making it the most original flyable Magister in the world.
-The engine was removed and sent for overhaul to Vintage Engine Technology Ltd. The festive roll-out of the Maggie after her ground-up renovation is expected in November 2020.
+The engine was removed and sent for overhaul to Vintage Engine Technology Ltd. The festive roll-out of the Maggie after her ground-up renovation has been recently postponed to March 2021.